inductiva/docs/docs/sfincs/index.md

+---
-# The Inductiva Guide to SFINCS
+title: The Inductiva Guide to SFINCS
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 Your resource hub for all things SFINCS at Inductiva.
 Whether you're just starting out or an experienced user, you'll find the resources you need to seamlessly run your SFINCS simulations on Cloud machines equipped with hundreds of cores and terabytes of disk space.